TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          This is used to lock paths to be "inside" this path.

-         Used by "filelist" in stdWrap
+         Used by :ref:`stdwrap-filelist` in stdWrap

    Default
          fileadmin/